Traditional Video Editors vs AI Clipping Tools: Do You Still Need Manual Editing?

 - Record your long-form content (podcast, stream, YouTube video)

-- Edit the long-form in Final Cut Pro (full creative control for your main content)
+- Edit the long-form in your traditional editor (full creative control for your main content)

 - Publish the long-form to YouTube